pshatom/Periodic_table_plotting/README.md

 # Periodic_table_plotting

-# 🧪 Interactive Periodic Table Visualizer
+# 🧪 EleMap: Interactive Periodic Table Visualizer

 This Streamlit app allows you to **upload your own elemental data** (with element symbols and a property) and generates a **visual periodic table** with your selected parameters.